In this article

 n8n hits different:

-- Self-hosted option: Run it on a $5/month VPS and never pay per workflow
+- Self-hosted option: Run it on a small VPS and skip per-workflow fees

 - Visual workflow builder: See exactly what’s happening at each step

-- Open source: Community-built nodes for edge cases
+- Open source: Community nodes cover the edge cases

-The learning curve is real - probably a weekend to get comfortable.
-But once it clicks, you’ll wonder how you ever lived without it.
+The learning curve is real - plan on a weekend to get comfortable.
+But once it clicks, the per-workflow cost goes near zero.
 (New to n8n?
-Start with my beginner’s tutorial that walks through the interface, core concepts, and your first workflow.)
+Start with my beginner’s tutorial that walks through the interface and your first workflow.)

 Workflow 1: Content Repurposing Engine